Where it began

 Greenfern was founded by 5 school friends with diverse backgrounds.

-These include civil and electrical engineers, an tech/blockchain entrepreneur and a director of food and beverage (of a Fortune 500 hotel chain).
+These include civil and electrical engineers, a tech/blockchain entrepreneur and a director of food and beverage (of a Fortune 500 hotel chain).

 This dedicated group decided to take on the new medicinal cannabis industry taking off in New Zealand.
 All share a common ground – a passion for renewable energy, in particular, hydro power and the power of the cannabis plant.

 Having been involved in the Normanby hydro scheme a number of years previously, the idea of producing medicinal cannabis on the site, using the clean-generated power at almost no cost, seemed like a no brainer.

 Currently growing hemp in two South Island locations, Greenfern’s medicinal cannabis business model involves the establishment and development of facilities, resources and collaborative arrangements with the intention of operating as a fully comprehensive grower, processor, manufacturer and supplier of medicinal cannabis products.